 Then the pandemic happened, and all plans eroded.
 It was a slow, uncertain crumbling, probably painful for them.
 With each new quarantine rule, wedding plans dwindled from a large event, to a small gathering, to possible cancelation.
 Continue reading

 Posted in Love Prevails

-Tagged affirmation, befriend, change, corona virus, Covid-19, God, grace, meditation, Mindfulness, mystery, spirituality, surrender, trust
+Tagged coping, corona virus, Covid-19, God, grace, love, Mindfulness, New Thought, spirituality, surrender, trust